 Easy Peel Instant Pot Hard Boiled Eggs

-These Easy Peel Instant Pot Hard Boiled Eggs are so simple to make!
+These Instant Pot Hard Boiled Eggs are so simple to make and easy to peel!
 They are a great healthy meal prep option for breakfasts, snacks and lunches.
 This post also includes how to make Instant Pot/electric pressure cooker soft boiled eggs.

 Do you want to know how to make hard boiled or soft boiled eggs in your Instant Pot/electric pressure cooker?
 I’ll teach you!
 It’s easy!